Aims and Scope

 The Journal of International Economics and Management (JIEM) was named as External Economics Review (EER) with six issues per year for the Vietnamese version from 2002 to 2019 and three issues per year for the English version from 2013 to 2019.
 Since 2019, the EER was changed to JIEM with three issues a year.

 The JIEM publishes original research papers relating to all aspects of economics and management ranging from theoretical studies to quantitative or analytical studies addressing concerns viewed from international, regional, and local dimensions that are of interest to the general readers of the journal.
 Its purposes are to promote knowledge creation and knowledge transfer in the fields of economics, management, and interrelations with other disciplines in social and natural sciences towards achieving sustainable economic development.

 Every submitted paper will be initially assessed by the Editors for its suitability with the JIEM.
 It will be then sent to at least two reviewers for a double-blind peer-review process.
 The Editors’ decision is final.

 All the papers that do not follow the “Guide for authors” will be returned to the authors without further consideration.

 Every effort will be made to expedite feedback to the authors and to effect rapid publication of articles in the JIEM.

-All articles published in JIEM are published Open Access under a CC BY 4.0 licence.
-For further information on licencing, please see Section “Submit your paper”.
+All articles published in JIEM are published Open Access under a CC BY 4.0 license.
+For further information on licensing, please see Section “Submit your paper”.